SikhoQ/lord_of_the_grid/README.md

 ### `lord-of-the-grid/utils.py`

-Contains utility functions, such as printing the grid and checking if the game has ended.
+Contains utility functions, such as calculating scores and checking if the game has ended.

 ## Running Tests